 - CPC – Cost per click.
 Very unusual these days #sad.
 Unless you count Adsense.

-- CPM – Cost per thousand views of a banner on your site
+- CPM – Cost per thousand views of a banner on your site, not that common.

 - % – You get a percentage of the sale, used by 99% of eCommerce sites.

 - Revshare – Popular with the gambling crowd, you get a cut of the casino’s winnings, for life.
-25-50% is not unusual.
-Can be extremely profitable.
+20-50% is not unusual.
+Can be extremely profitable if you get the right users.

 How much money can you make?